Expat mortgages in the Netherlands

 Book an appointment

-Please feel free to make an appointment at one of our offices.
+Please feel free to book an appointment at one of our offices.
 The financial adviser will look at your situation, show you what the mortgage rates in the Netherlands are and tell you about all the next steps.
 The first appointment is free of charge.
 The six steps below describe the process of buying a house in the Netherlands.

 Determine your budget